Michael Marshall

 Kind regards

 Unfortunately I could not salvage what they had built.
 What they had built was like a life size model of a bridge made out of noodles - you cannot take your noodle bridge to an engineering firm and tell them to salvage it (sorry).
-A noodle bridge will never support the weight of traffic.
+A noodle bridge may look like a bridge but it will never function as one.

 I’m sure this point must be the scariest - at least it was for me when I developed my first app… You see, I too wanted Silicon Valley money and at that time I built solutions for the web, but not native apps or solutions that could achieve what I needed… I found a team that talked the talk and I let them build me my platform while I continues with my work.
 I funded their development out of my pocket and after 6 months they had nothing to show me other than a platform I knew was wrong.
 Of course they had excuses for days and eventually I had to cut my losses and walk away with nothing.